Lattice (module): Formal definition

-Let R be an integral domain with field of fractions K. An R-submodule M of a K-vector space V is a lattice if M is finitely generated over R. It is full if V = K · M.
+Let R be an integral domain with field of fractions K, and let V be a vector space over K (and thus also an R-module).
+An R-submodule M of a V is called a lattice if M is finitely generated over R. It is called full if V = K · M, i.e. if M contains a K-basis of V. Some authors require lattices to be full, but we do not adopt this convention in this article.